overt-source/SharpLinux/README.md

 * adding users
 * primitive privilege seperation
 * basic filesystem commands
+* parts of the package manager

 ## Things that don't:

-* Booting, after git stole my launcher (how rude!)
-* the package manager (currently a stub).
 * text editing (need to find nano for windows).
 * removing users that you added (use rm-d for now).
 * Everything else

 ## Build instructions:
-Simply clone the repository, then run claunch.exe with params kernel filename )default: \sbin\init) and root dir (default: %cd%) from a command line where the repo appeared.
-The default (root) password is bluebox, and the hostname is crossbar.
+Simply clone the repository, then run init from the repo's working dir.
 Enjoy!